Dreams of ubiquitous social robots still aren't coming true

 "AI without a body has caught on really well," said Yan Fossat, head of the research lab at Toronto-based Klick Health, which is exploring social robotics in the medical field.
 "Physical robots, with a body to do something, are not really catching up."
 They cost too much for the marginal service they offer, he said.

-Still, Anki got farther than most of its robotics hardware peers in appealing to the masses with an emotionally intelligent machine that cost hundreds of dollars less than Jibo or Kuri.
+Still, Anki got farther than most of its robotics hardware peers in appealing to the masses with an emotionally intelligent machine that cost hundreds of dollars less than Jibo, Kuri or Sony's robotic dog Aibo.

 "You cannot sell a robot for $800 or $1,000 that has capabilities of less than an Alexa," Sofman told The Associated Press last year.
 He and other company leaders declined comment Tuesday, but a spokesman said the company was "exploring all options to keep our products functioning and cloud services running."

-The company reported about $100 million in annual revenue in 2017, and has sold more than 1.5 million products, including its robots and the car-racing game Overdrive.
+The company reported about $100 million in annual revenue in 2017, and as of last year had sold more than 1.5 million products, including its robots and the car-racing game Overdrive.

-"It does feel a little devastating," said Schaefer, whose robot collection includes more than a dozen Cozmos he uses to create short films.
+"It does feel a little devastating," said Schaefer, who this week started the Twitter hashtag #SaveAnki in hopes that a bigger tech company or toy maker might acquire it.
 "Anki took steps toward robotics that other companies haven't tried yet."

 Tech industry analyst Carolina Milanesi was also saddened by Anki's demise, but a premonition of the company's fate was the Cozmo sitting idly on her daughter's nightstand for the past six months.
 The toy market is unforgiving, and Anki may have been unable to extend its reach beyond it, she said.